opportunity-hack/deprecated-girard-training-stables/README.md

 account and a new tenant at <http://auth0.com>.
 The application assumes the existence of an `admin` role that you will need to [create on your tenant](https://auth0.com/docs/manage-users/access-control/configure-core-rbac/roles/create-roles) and assign some users to.
+You will need to get the ID associated with this role for later steps in this setup process.

 For RBAC in the application to function properly, you need to add [Auth0 actions](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow#add-user-roles-to-id-and-access-tokens)